faasm/faasm/docs/benchmarks.md

 ./bin/build_polybench_native.sh
 ```

-The `poly_bench` executable will then run a comparison of the wasm and native versions.
+The `poly_bench` target will then run a comparison of the wasm and native versions.
 This must
 be invoked with your desired number of iterations for native and wasm respectively, e.g.

 ```